estebanherlein/estebanherlein.github.io/_posts/2021-6-7-Overengineering.md

 categories:
   - Blog
 tags:
-  - Software design anti-pattern
+  - Software Design Anti-Patterns
-  - Project management anti-pattern
+  - Project Management Anti-Pattern
 ---

 Overengineering (or over-engineering, or over-kill) is the act of designing a product to be more robust or have more features than often necessary for its intended use, or for a process to be unnecessarily complex or inefficient.